Sunday , 22 December 2024

 What Is the Difference Between NSA and SA?

-For mobile operator networks, choosing to adopt 5G technology is all about offering high-speed connectivity to their customers on devices that support fifth-generation network services.
+For mobile operators, adopting 5G technology is key to offering high-speed connectivity to customers on fifth-generation-enabled devices.

 What is 5G Non-Standalone Architecture (NSA)?

-MNOs can deploy a 5G Radio Access Network (RAN) which they can support via their existing Evolved Packet Core (EPC), hence lowering capital expenditure (CAPEX) and operational expenditure (OPEX).
+With NSA, MNOs can deploy a 5G Radio Access Network (RAN) supported by the existing Evolved Packet Core (EPC), reducing both capital (CAPEX) and operational (OPEX) expenditures.

-To reduce the network operating costs further, MNOs can incorporate the virtualization of Control and User Plane Separation (CUPS) and Software-Defined Networking (SDN).
+To further reduce costs, MNOs can incorporate virtualized Control and User Plane Separation (CUPS) and Software-Defined Networking (SDN).

 What is 5G Standalone Architecture (SA)?

-On the contrary to NSA, 5G Standalone Architecture is a solution for deploying a completely new core architecture defined by 3GPP.
-It requires mobile network operators (MNOs) to implement new changes, including Service-Based Architecture (SBA) and functional disintegration of different network functions.
+Unlike NSA, the 5G Standalone Architecture (SA) offers a solution for deploying an entirely new core architecture defined by 3GPP.
+This requires mobile network operators (MNOs) to implement changes, such as adopting Service-Based Architecture (SBA) and functionally disintegrating various network components.

-Though this architecture comes with the lucrative benefit of end-to-end high-speed and full-service assurance, it also means additional infrastructure costs and complexities of running and managing multiple cores in the network.
+While the 5G SA architecture provides end-to-end high-speed performance and full-service assurance, it introduces additional infrastructure costs and the complexity of managing multiple cores within the network.

-Thus, you can conclude that while 5G NSA uses a new RAN that works alongside the 4G or LTE radio with the existing 4G Core or EPC, 5G SA requires you to include a new radio and also the 5G Core (5GC).
-Plus, 5G SA also requires the development of fully virtualized cloud-native architecture (CNA) that will further help you develop, deploy, and manage 5G services.
+In contrast to 5G NSA, which uses a new Radio Access Network (RAN) alongside the existing 4G LTE Core (EPC), 5G SA requires the installation of both a new radio and the 5G Core (5GC).
+Additionally, 5G SA demands the development of a fully virtualized, cloud-native architecture (CNA) to facilitate the creation, deployment, and management of 5G services.

 5G Non-Standalone Architecture (NSA) vs. 5G Standalone Architecture (SA)